luisdrg/SwaggerUI_Demo/README.md

 # Step 4: Model/Schema
 ## users.js:
 Idea is to not repeat code.
-WE can reuse this model for every comment.
+We can reuse this model for every comment.
 ```javascript
 /**
  * @openapi